What Is Couples Therapy Insurance?

 Short-term health insurance may also cover couples therapy in connection with a diagnosed mental health condition.
 However, not all marriage and family therapists operate within the same framework, so it's advisable to ask whether the therapist you are considering accepts couples therapy insurance.
 Health insurance coverage may also accept family therapy as a treatment option.

-Since every insurance plan is different, you may need to check with your insurance company to determine the number of sessions you're entitled to and whether the therapist must be a network provider.
+Since every insurance plan is different, you may need to check with your insurance company to determine the number of sessions you're entitled to and whether the therapist must be a network provider, especially for counseling services.

 Employee assistance programs for couples and mental health